spirrello/ubuntu/README.md

 - install_prereqs
   - This playbook contains some basic packages required for Kubernetes, Contiv and Calico.
 Is pretty generic for other use cases as well.

+- install_sshkeys
+  - Will deploy your sshkeys to the target servers.

+- generate_kickstart
+  - This playbook will generate a kickstart file for you.

 - configure_bonding
   - This playbook will install the necessary package and load kernel modules to perform NIC bonding.
 See below for an example of using this playbook: